-You will receive your first salary payment on the 26th of the month you start.
-Your welcome aboard bonus will be paid on this date too (for interns this will be in month 2).
+Salary payments go in on the 26th of the month.
+We’ll let you know the exact date before you start.
+Your welcome aboard bonus will be paid on this date too (month two for interns).

 When can I start to take advantage of all the amazing benefits on offer?

 Some are available throughout the year.
 Some of them you need to sign up to within a month of joining.
 You’ll find more info here: Graduate Salary & Benefits